 But ambition loops are a constant work in progress, and they require ongoing collaboration.
 That’s why together we’re calling on the Australian Government to join the ambition loop and set a 2050 net-zero emissions target now.
 This would not only create the right context for stronger business action, it would also signal to consumers that they have an essential role to play in reducing their own emissions.

-We need to stretch our ambitions further and to help our nation achieve this, WWF-Australia recently commissioned an EY report that showed a clean stimulus package could generate over 100,000 jobs and rebuild Australia’s economy post pandemic.
+We need to stretch our ambitions further and to help our nation achieve this, WWF-Australia recently commissioned an that showed a clean stimulus package could generate over 100,000 jobs and rebuild Australia’s economy post pandemic.

 The report found an economic recovery based on renewables would not only reduce carbon pollution, but also boost local manufacturing, unlock new industries and create almost three times as many jobs as a fossil-fuel-led recovery.

 COVID-19 has forced a reappraisal of possibility and strengthened our Australian spirit of ingenuity, dedication, collaboration and having one another’s back.
 We are a nation of innovation and we are also lucky to be the sunniest and windiest inhabited continent on the planet.